 Ava Gardner, Marylin Monroe, Charlie Chaplin, Robert de Niro and Céline Dion once pushed the revolving door of the elegant 112th, rue du Faubourg St Honoré building: stepping inside the most confidential palace hotel in Paris.
 A place where, a couple of decades ago, some introduction was still necessary to receive admission!
 The whiter shade of pale marble floor, the Gobelin tapestries covering the immaculate walls made out of Ile de France white stone (that kind which was used to build the Sacred Heart basilica, in Montmartre), the Arabian Nights carpets bought for extravagant prices and substituted by newer one once a year, and even the XVIIIth and XIXth centuries paintings formerly exhibited in the Louvre, don't catch the attention as much as the cyclopean bunches of flowers artistically arranged on period tables all around.
 The guests tend to be extremely faithful: 80% of them like to stay nowhere else, but at the Bristol when visiting Paris.
-Tradition sometime rhymes with revolution, and Pierre Ferchaud, general manager of the hotel, shaked the dust -golden dust!- out of it: revamping the bar with a new design and lounge music (sorry; we, old style travellers, miss the piano...), breaking walls and extending the hotel with a new wing, opening a "brasserie" which immediately turned out into a sough after trendy restaurant...
-We could see by ourselves how many younger faces this gentleman attracted into his hotel... including French President Nicolas Sarkozy and his wife, Carla Bruni...
-This was not effortless, but the Bristol is in 2009 a second to none place for the jet society.
+Tradition sometime rhymes with revolution, and Pierre Ferchaud in the 2000's, relayed by Didier Le Calvez in the 2010's, general managers of the hotel, shaked the dust -golden dust!- out of it: revamping the bar with a new design and live music, breaking walls and extending the hotel with a new wing, opening a "brasserie" which immediately turned out into a sough after trendy restaurant...
+We could see by ourselves how many younger faces those two gentlemen-hoteliers attracted into Le Bristol ... including former French President Nicolas Sarkozy and his wife, Carla Bruni...
+This was not effortless, but the Bristol is in 2016 a second to none place for the jet society.

 Visitors climb up to the apartments in an old wood and glass framed Otis lift.
 There is no other palace hotel in town with a such a beautiful one, indeed.
 Year after year, we have been lucky enough to experience different categories of rooms during our repeated stays.
 One of our favourite remains the suite # 440-441.
 A bunch of flowers shaped like a globe matched the aristocratic Louis XVth gueridon supporting it.
 Six people could comfortably seat on the deep and smooth period armchairs and sofa: welcoming outside visitors in the Bristol is a real pleasure.
 A warm natural light was invading the apartment; which we enjoyed quite a lot, as many other palace hotels in Paris tend to have darker rooms: just like the Ritz, for instance, which is the direct concurrent of the Bristol.
 Such a brightness made us cheerful at first sight.
 We actually felt like in a privately owned property.
 The bathroom, made out of Carrara marble, was palatial.
 Mostly all the 199 rooms and 52 suites have been recently refurbished, with a similar one.
 Bathrooms at the Bristol are now the largest in Paris: noblesse oblige, the toiletry is naturally provided by Hermès.
 The newest rooms can be found in the very recent extension: opened in October 2009, it spreads out over a surface area of nearly 3,250 sq. m, comprising 21 rooms, five luxury suites and the trendy "114 Faubourg" restaurant, designed by Maja Oetker, owner of the hotel since 1978.
 Those looking for a Eiffel Tower view, high ceilings and generous exposition to the daylight, should straightly reserve their room in this section.
 Note that, though the Faubourg St Honoré is quite animated -which also means noisy- we could sleep like a baby: the windows are 100% sound proofed with a "zero tolerance" technology... making you feel like miles away from Paris.